vuejs/vue-test-utils/docs/en/getting-started.md

 $ yarn add vue-test-utils
 ```

-Let's test a simple Vue component like a counter:
+Let's test a simple Vue component like a counter to get a feeling for how to use these utils.

 ```js
 // counter.js